SixZeroSevenNine/IOMMU/ASUS-Prime-X370-Pro.md

     <vmport state='off'/>
   </features>
 ```
 18. Profit?
-Not yet, gmd3 doesn't fire up the host GPU (in last PCI x16 slot, shared with chipset).
+Not yet, gmd3 doesn't fire up the host GPU (in the last PCI x16 slot, shared with chipset).
 Remove Gmd3, replace it with LighDM.
 Then add GPU config in ```/usr/share/X11/xorg.conf.d``` by creating a file with (I called mine 99-hack.conf).
 This will let X11/gnome3/lightdm use the 3d GPU.
 ```
 Section "Device"
     Identifier     "Device0"